zub1984/CNAND_nd064_C4_Observability/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 * % of late orders (fulfillment time > 10 minutes)/hour.

 ## Create a Dashboard to measure our SLIs
-*TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
+* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.

 ![][40X_50X_SLI]

 ## Tracing our Flask App
-*TODO:*  We will create a Jaeger span to measure the processes on the backend.
+* We will create a Jaeger span to measure the processes on the backend.
 Once you fill in the span, provide a screenshot of it here.

 ["./reference-app/backend/app.py"] is the python file for trace code.